Red Flag Warning issued for Deltana and Tanana Flats by NWS - News Break

 Red Flag Warning issued for Deltana and Tanana Flats by NWS

-Effective: 2021-06-24 04:09:00 AKDT Expires: 2021-06-24 21:00:00 AKDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: A Red Flag Warning means that conditions are occurring or will occur which could lead to the development of large and dangerous fires.
+Effective: 2021-06-23 20:25:00 AKDT Expires: 2021-06-24 21:00:00 AKDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: A Red Flag Warning means that conditions are occurring or will occur which could lead to the development of large and dangerous fires.
 It is directed toward fire agencies, and through them, to the public.
 Please advise the appropriate officials or fire crews in the field of this Red Flag Warning.
-Target Area: Deltana and Tanana Flats RED FLAG WARNING REMAINS IN EFFECT UNTIL 9 PM AKDT THIS EVENING FOR DELTANA AND TANANA FLATS * AFFECTED AREA...Delta Junction and vicinity. * TIMING...Noon to 9 pm today. * WINDS...Southeast 15 to 25 mph with gusts up to 40 mph. * HUMIDITY...As low as 19 percent. * TEMPERATURES...72 to 79. * IMPACTS...Rapid ignition, growth and spread of fires will be possible.alerts.weather.gov
+Target Area: Deltana and Tanana Flats RED FLAG WARNING REMAINS IN EFFECT UNTIL 9 PM AKDT THURSDAY FOR DELTANA AND TANANA FLATS * AFFECTED AREA...Delta Junction and vicinity. * TIMING...Through midnight this evening, and noon to 9 pm Thursday. * WINDS...Southeast 10 to 20 mph gusting to 30 mph this evening, and 15 to 25 mph gusting to 40 mph Thursday. * HUMIDITY...As low as 23 percent. * TEMPERATURES...70 to 82. * IMPACTS...Rapid ignition, growth and spread of fires will be possible.alerts.weather.gov